Elections in the Netherlands: Water boards

 Elections for the water boards have some similarities to other elections mentioned above, but also some distinctive differences.
 Similar to municipal elections, there are national parties and local parties, and the party list system is used with proportional representation.
 Residents of 18 and over can vote and elections take place every four years.

 In contrast to other elections, not all members of the water board are chosen by the residents of the water board area.
 The members of each water board are divided into four categories: inhabitants, agriculture, nature and commercial.
 Only board members in the inhabitants category are chosen in direct elections, the members in the other categories are appointed by representing organisations, e.g. chambers of commerce in the commercial category.
 Since 2015, residents vote in person, just like in other elections, and they take place every four years, on the same day as the provincial elections.
 Before 2015, votes were cast by post, over a period of about two weeks.

 Island councils

 The elections for the Island councils for the special municipalities of Bonaire, Sint Eustatius, and Saba take place at the same date as the provincial elections; for the first time in 2015.

 History

 Following the proclamation of the Batavian Republic in 1795, elections were held for the newly-established National Assembly.
 Wealthy adult men who had sworn an oath to popular sovereignty were allowed to vote.

+The first immigrant candidate to stand for election to the Dutch House of Representatives was Indonesian revolutionary, Tan Malaka.
+He ran under the Communist Party of Holland's third candidate in the 1922 General election.
+Though he did not take the seat.